 Paracord bracelets have become a fashion statement over the last few years, but this doesn’t mean they can’t serve as a functional part of your EDC.
 Cording is one of the essentials of survival because of its range of uses and a paracord bracelet means you can carry cording with you at all times.

-While it is a good idea to learn how to make your own paracord bracelet, companies like Survival Straps make high-quality, customizable bracelets available for purchase.
-Survival straps are made in the USA and you can purchase special edition bracelets that benefit various military charities.
+While it is a good idea to learn how to make your own paracord bracelet, there are plenty of companies that make high-quality, customizable bracelets available for purchase.

 The reason it should be a part of your EDC is because of the huge range of functions it serves.
 A shemagh can be used as:

 - To keep the dust out of your face

 A good pair of shades is more than a fashion accessory.
 Proper eyewear will of course shield your eyes from the sun’s searing rays, keeping your vision intact, but will also shield your eyes from flying debris and particulate, keeping your literal eyeball intact.

 For daily wear, Oakley makes some of the best shades you can buy: optically excellent, durable and available in a huge variety of styles and colors, and most of those being had with good to excellent shatter resistance.